cdrclbrs/blog/_posts/2021-05-21-ManagedServiceAccounts.md

 Remember that just because you use gMSA doesn't mean you can stop being vigilant about AD perms:
 If one can compromise an account with rights to the servers OU, or delegated administrative rights via GPO restricted groups or similar, or have the ability to modify a GPO that is linked to that OU, one can get administrative rights to the server.([Mimikatz against gMSA](https://adsecurity.org/?p=4367))

-A good other technique is to implement Tiering.

 # Presentation